Solution-Focused Therapy Questions

 Benefits of the solution-focused approach

-The Solution-Focused Therapy (SFT) model provides an effective way to engage clients in therapeutic change.
-This approach is anchored in the belief that individuals have the capacity to construct their solutions and that change is not only possible but will truly happen.
-Furthermore, the solution-focused approach has these advantages:
+As mentioned, the solution-focused brief therapy model provides an effective way to engage clients in therapeutic change.
+This approach is anchored in the belief that individuals have the capacity to construct their solutions, and that change is not only possible but will truly happen.

 • Efficient and brief: Therapy often requires fewer sessions than traditional models because it concentrates on identifying solutions rather than dissecting problems.
 This efficiency makes it a cost-effective option for clients and a time-effective model for practitioners.